Explore your interests before college

 Case Western Reserve Pre-College Program

 If you have a passion for a certain subject and would like to explore it in-depth before college, here is your chance to do so with one of the nation's premier research institutions.
 For nearly 200 years, Case Western Reserve University has prepared ambitious students for their futures—in that spirit, we offer our pre-college online courses, designed for high school students ages 13 and up.
-Each course features video lessons by Case Western Reserve instructors and live sessions with mentors.
+Each course features video lessons by Case Western Reserve instructors and access to mentors.
 The program is available year-round, and the online format lets you study anywhere, anytime, at your own pace.

 Multiple two- and four-week sessions